-Over six weeks, my design team and I were tasked to produce a MVP database migration tool called Dataworks Lift that would allow IBM’s enterprise customers to move their databases from on-premise servers to the cloud.
+Over six weeks, I acted as design lead with a team to produce a MVP database migration tool called Dataworks Lift that would allow IBM’s enterprise customers to move their databases from on-premise servers to the cloud.
 Design was challenged to bring clarity to the workflow, while still allowing for complexities of data migration.

 We constructed a road map to align around capabilities of the MVP release , as well as near and long term additions when maturing the product over future releases.
 Design also tracked questions that we needed to answer as a larger team once we left the workshop that would ensure success of our product.